Commercial and Residential Glass Installer and Manufacturer Resource

 Clear glass and low-iron glass fill many of the same applications -- for instance, they’re both popular types of commercial window glass.

-However, low-iron glass is ideal for projects where clarity matters most, such as interior design, where glass shouldn’t impede views or obstruct the brilliance of color in a space.
+However, low-iron glass is ideal for projects where clarity matters most.
+This is especially important in interior design, where glass shouldn’t impede views or obstruct the brilliance of color in a space.

 Low-iron glass is ideal for: